Put The Hammer Down

 The Hammerandtongs is a responsive, lightweight carbon road bike.
 Ideal for punchy rides into the country or combatting continental sportive rides, it's also versatile enough for everyday cycling.
-Now in its sixth iteration, the bike takes its name from the tools used by our founder, Tom Pearson, back in 1860.
+Now in its fifth iteration, the bike takes its name from the tools used by our founder, Tom Pearson, back in 1860.

 Tom’s metalwork earned a reputation for outstanding craftsmanship.
 That reputation was hard-won and subsequent generations have strived to uphold Tom’s legacy.
 Even during wartime, when the task fell to Tom’s grandson, Arthur Pearson.
 (Grandfather, in turn, to current Pearson torchbearers Guy and Will.)
 Arthur designed and sourced his bicycle frames from local manufacturers, men such as Charlie Roberts, in south London.

 Through the years, the Pearson workshop has been graced by some celebrated exponents of the frame builders’ craft.
 Among those in residence in the 1980s was one Cliff Shrubb, who carried out frame repairs using highly explosive oxy-acetylene equipment.
 Those were the days when road racing was for fancy Continental types, when an Englishman’s bike was for time-trialling.